-April 4 Fall 2016 priority registration for Veterans and students currently served by the Office of Disability Services begins.
-Continuous registration during regular business hours.
-Online registration available 24 hours per day.
-Returning students may register online or see their faculty advisor if they need assistance.
+April 17 Summer and Fall priority registration for Veterans and students currently served by the Office of Disability Services begins.
+Continuous registration during regular business hours with online registration available 24 hours per day.

+Returning students may register online or see their assigned advisor if assistance is needed.

-April 5 Fall 2016 registration for all students begins.
-Continuous registration during regular business hours.
-Online registration available 24 hours per day.
-Returning students may register online or see their academic advisor if they need assistance.
+April 18 Summer and Fall registration for all students begins.
+Continuous registration during regular business hours with online registration available 24 hours per day.
+Returning students may register online or see their assigned advisor if assistance is needed.